11. Matrices and Other Arraysļ

 equipped with the dims

-attribute, which is a vector of nonnegative integers.
+attribute being a vector of nonnegative integers.

 Interestingly, we do not have to set the class